sowelswl/sowelswl.github.io/index.md

 - **Computational Finance**: Exploring new factor mining methods on price and volume data.
 - **Financial Machine Learning**: Researching and applying advanced non-linear models to combine factors, improving the predictive power of signals.
 - **Portfolio Management**: Exploring better portfolio optimization methods, including developing more effective optimization algorithms and mining more effective risk factors to achieve superior risk-adjusted returns.

----

-## News and Updates

-- **August 2024:** Co-authored and submitted a research paper titled "[AlphaForge: A Framework to Mine and Dynamically Combine Formulaic Alpha Factors](https://arxiv.org/abs/2406.18394)".
-This paper proposes an innovative two-stage framework for formulaic Alpha factor generation, providing a new methodology for factor mining and dynamic combination in the field of quantitative investment.
-- **October 2023:** Ranked **88th/2664 (Silver Medal)** in the Kaggle Large Language Model Science Exam competition; Ranked **23rd/2064 (Silver Medal)** in the CommonLit - Evaluate Student Summaries competition.
-- **August 2023:** Introduced a portfolio optimization framework using Gurobi to control risk exposure and enhance small-scale fund performance, increasing annualized excess returns to 20% while keeping drawdowns under 3%.
-- **June 2023:** Conducted research on factor generation and combination, achieving **20%** annualized excess returns and excess drawdowns within **3%** in backtests on the recent 2-year test set.
-This research laid the foundation for the subsequent "AlphaForge" project.
-- **April 2023:** Successfully implemented a low-frequency alpha factor extraction using BERT-based sentiment classification, achieving a **10%** excess return on sentiment signals alone.
-- **December 2022:** Placed **6th/532** in the 5th "UBIQUANT CHALLENGE" Quantitative League.
-- **August 2022:** Achieved **50th/4874 (Solo Silver Medal)** in the Kaggle AMEX Credit Default Prediction competition.

 <!-- <blockquote class="twitter-tweet"><p lang="zh" dir="ltr">实盘交易表现优异，超额收益21.90%%！#量化策略 #金融风险管理</p></blockquote> -->